is the perfect bamboo leaf rake extinct?

 It has joined the perfect long-handled shovel, another tool I just cannot seem to replace since mine broke years ago.
 Sigh.

-I am not a bruiser, nor is Susan, who helps in the garden part-time.
+I am not a bruiser, nor is the person who helps in the garden part-time.
 We don’t try to rake gravel or too-heavy piles of wet, matted leaves, with a bamboo rake; we know it’s not the right tool for those jobs.
 But one recent spring we busted three brand new bamboo leaf rakes in their first month of use, raking borders and lawn.
 The crappy metal strap (above) that holds the tines in place let go in no time on all; on one, some teeth snapped, too.

-Last raking season we were virtually rakeless, down to a couple of those awful green plastic rakes that have become the fashion, purchased in emergency mode the previous fall when nothing else was available nearby.
+One recent raking season we were virtually rakeless, down to a couple of those awful green plastic rakes that have become the fashion, purchased in emergency mode the previous fall when nothing else was available nearby.

 Searching for my dream rake, I found myself in the tool aisle of the nearest garden center talking bamboo rakes.
 Three of us—the owner, a nursery employee and I—recollected the good old days when McGuire made them.
 No more.
 (I did find a vintage newspaper ad for them, though, above.)